 Accounts receivable represents amounts due from customers and is presented net of reserves for expected credit losses.
 The Company utilizes its judgment and estimates are used in determining the collectability of accounts receivable and evaluating the adequacy of the reserve for expected credit losses.
 The Company considers specific accounts receivable and historical credit loss experience, customer credit worthiness, current economic trends and the age of outstanding balances as part of its evaluation.
 When an account is considered uncollectible, it is written off against the reserve for expected credit losses.
 In response to the economic disruption created by the COVID-19 pandemic and the resulting impact on our customer base, the Company performed an additional evaluation of amounts due from customers in fiscal 2020 that were deemed to be higher collection risk.
-This evaluation resulted in a reserve for expected credit losses beyond our historical policy was deemed to be reasonable and supportable based on the data available as of the consolidated balance sheet date.
+This evaluation resulted in a reserve for expected credit losses in excess of historical rates.
+The judgment applied to increase the reserve for expected credit losses beyond our historical policy was deemed to be reasonable and supportable based on the data available as of the consolidated balance sheet date.